Why You Have Arch Pain [and How to Avoid It]

 Normally, the foot has a sustained curve through the midfoot.
 But when you have flat feet (aka fallen arches), that curve is compromised.

 The rounded shape of your arch is usually supported by tendons that attach to bones in the ball and heel of your foot.
 When these tendons are not tight enough to support the normal shape of the arch, it tends to flatten.

 People may be born with naturally flat feet; their arches just never develop properly.

-Sometimes, people are born with naturally flat feet; their arches just do not develop properly.
-Other times, you can develop flat feet from injury to the tendons in your heels, especially the posterior tibial tendon that extends down from your lower leg through the ankle and into the heel.
+Other times, flat feet can develop from an injury to the tendons in your heels – especially the posterior tibial tendon that extends from the lower leg down through the ankle and into the heel.
 Arthritis and nerve damage can also contribute to progressively flatter feet.

-- Special inserts for your shoes to provide more support.
+- Custom orthotic inserts to provide cushioning and corrective support.

 - Steroids to reduce inflammation.